 Sri Lanka is a beautiful country with a lot to offer to visitors.
-While Sri Lanka is a relatively small country it boasts 8 UNESCO Heritage Sites, 26 National Parks, and a ton of beautiful coastline.
-As I talked about in my recent post on my Thoughts and Feelings about Sri Lanka my friends and I were surprised by how beautiful and unique Sri Lanka was and all want to make a return trip.
-This 10 day Itinerary is the perfect taste of some of the wonders Sri Lanka has to offer.
-If you can spend longer you totally should but a minimum of 10 days is the perfect start to see many of the country’s highlights and get some beach time in too!!
+While Sri Lanka is a relatively small country it boasts 8 UNESCO Heritage Sites, 26 National Parks, and a miles upon miles of beautiful coastline along with so many other wonderful points of cultural interest.
+You can read more about 7 of those wonderful points of interest by clicking here.
+As I talked about in my recent post on my Thoughts and Feelings about Sri Lanka my friends and I were surprised by how beautiful and unique Sri Lanka was.
+We all want to make a return trip which we had not expected when we were planning our adventure.
+This 10 day itinerary is the perfect taste of the wonders Sri Lanka has to offer.
+If you can spend longer you totally should but try for a minimum of 10 days.
+The 10 days gives you the perfect start to see many of the country’s highlights and get some beach time in too!!

 (click below to jump to a section!)

 SRI LANKA BASICS

 LOCATION: Sri Lanka; Official name -Democratic Socialist Republic of Sri Lanka; Formerly known as Ceylon

 COORDINATES:7.0000° N, 81.0000° E